Query Search

 * **where** - controls which data to show

-Currently, you can choose to "show" credentials (access keys or short-term authentication), principals (users, groups, machine identities, and so forth), grants (in Google Cloud, a role binding; in AWS, a policy attachment), or resources (projects, accounts, services, and individual resources such as storage buckets).
+Currently, you can choose to "show" credentials (access keys or short-term authentication), identities (users, groups, machine identities, and so forth), entitlements (in Google Cloud, a role binding; in AWS, a policy attachment), or resources (projects, accounts, services, and individual resources such as storage buckets).

 The "where" control is a free-form search box.
 You can enter any term here, and P0 will find the principals or grants that relate to your search term.